cbrem/cbrem.github.io/index.md

 image: sf.png
 ---

 Welcome to my site!
-I'm Connor.
+I'm Connor, a software engineer from Pittsburgh, Pennsylvania.

+I develop [testcenter.duolingo.com](https://testcenter.duolingo.com) for Duolingo.
 I'm a graduate of Carnegie Mellon University's Computer Science program.
-I'm interested in systems, languages, education, and tinkering with electronics.
-I've worked at Google and Mozilla, and I'll start work at Duolingo in March.
+I'm interested in linguistics, programming languages, education, and tinkering with electronics.

 Check out some of my projects!